List of constituencies of Hungary

-Under Hungarian mixed member proportional system of election, the National Assembly has 106 constituencies (Országgyűlési egyéni választókerületek, OEVK, electoral districts), each of which elects one member of the National Assembly by first-past-the-post voting (a plurality of votes).
+Under the Hungarian mixed member proportional system of election, the National Assembly has 106 constituencies (Országgyűlési egyéni választókerületek, OEVK, electoral districts), each of which elects one member of the National Assembly by first-past-the-post voting (a plurality of votes).
 At least 106 more representatives are elected from closed lists in each of Hungarian Counties, distributed in a manner that ensures that the overall proportion of representatives for each party is approximately equal to the proportion of votes its list received.

 Voting was last held in Hungarian constituencies on 3 April 2022, determining the members of the National Assembly of Hungary (2022–2026).